mostfaswaisi93/pos-test/readme.md

-# Laravel a point of sale
+# point of sale

-Create Laravel a point of sale project
+A point of sale - Course Laravel Project